Alice Abadam: Death and legacy

+At the centenary of some women gaining the right to vote under the Representation of the People Act 1918, Vaughan described her family's admiration for Abadam, stating that she regarded her as incredibly clever and considered her a major personal benefactor.
+Vaughan also said that she owns a collection of Abadam's paintings.
+She further noted that her daughter possesses a glass inscribed with the slogan Votes for Women.

 Some of Abadam's own sketches are published on the website The Sybil.

 Abadam was recognised by the Women's Archive Wales as a feminist, suffragist, orator and author.
-A blue plaque at 26 Picton Terrace, Carmarthen, Abadam's home from 1886 to 1904 and at the National Botanical Garden of Wales Llanarthney on the site of her childhood home, the former Middleton Hall, was unveiled on 24 November 2018 by Abadam's great-niece Margaret Vaughan, who ensures that her family's memories of suffragist Alice Abadam lives on.
+A blue plaque at 26 Picton Terrace, Carmarthen, Abadam's home from 1886 to 1904 and at the National Botanical Garden of Wales Llanarthney on the site of her childhood home, the former Middleton Hall, were unveiled on 24 November 2018 by Abadam's great-niece Margaret Vaughan, who ensures that her family's memories of suffragist Abadam lives on.
 The commemoration formed part of a conference A Celebration of the Women of Middleton and the estates of Wales.

 Abadam's papers are held at the Women's Library at the London School of Economics, donated by Vaughan in 2006.